zerofo/hacBrewPack/README.md

 --logodir                Set program logo directory path, default path is ./logo/
 --controldir             Set control romfs directory path, default path is ./control/
 --keygeneration          Set keygeneration for encrypting key area keys
+--keyareakey             Set Set key area key 2 in hex with 16 bytes lenght
+--sdkversion             Set SDK version in hex, default SDK version is 000C1100
 --noromfs                Skip creating program romfs section
 --nologo                 Skip creating program logo section
 --plaintext              Skip encrypting sections and set section header block crypto type to plaintext
 ```
+HacBrewPack doesn't need any options to work. if you follow folder structure properly, you can just run the program and it'll make NSP
-Also check template folder for default folder structure, makefile, npdm json and other useful info
+Check template folder for default folder structure, Makefile, npdm json and other useful info

 **Delete nca(hacbrewpack_nca) and temp(hacbrewpack_temp) folders before start or you may have a bad nsp**